 Pandora at Night

 The final step of the night is more of a choose your own adventure.
 I ultimately chose Pandora and one last ride on Flight of Passage in the itinerary.
-The other option would be to hang out in Asia and watch Rivers of Light, Animal Kingdom’s nighttime spectacular.
-While we enjoy Rivers of Light more than most, a second ride on Flight of Passage will probably be the preference for most.
-There’s a chance that you’ll be able to accomplish both of these steps, depending on closing time and how many Rivers of Light showings there are.
-Having said that, this itinerary is already crammed so it may be asking a bit much to fit both in.
+The other option would be to hang out in Asia and do a few more rides on that side of the park.
+Since we’ve already done Everest twice, a second ride on Flight of Passage will probably be the preference for most.
+There’s a chance that you’ll be able to accomplish both of these steps, depending on closing time and what in the itinerary you’ve had to skip.

 On your way out of the park, enjoy more picturesque settings and another showing of Tree of Life Awakenings.
 If it’s not already clear, we think Animal Kingdom is a park to slow down in and enjoy the details.
 There are so many environments and lands that should be soaked in rather than rushed by.
 This is true from the start of the day to on your way out of the park.
 Instead of a day running from attraction to attraction, make Animal Kingdom a day of wandering the park with attractions thrown in.
 Of course, there are times when you should be more attraction focused (the morning) but most of the time slow down and enjoy everything the park has to offer.